superlinked/VectorHub/docs/use_cases/multi_agent_rag.md

 * Employ dense encoding models like DPR to leverage dual-encoder search through the vector space when ranking a large set of candidates.
 * For efficiency, use approximate nearest neighbor algorithms like HNSW when finding top candidates from a large corpus.
 * Apply re-ranking with cross-encoders after initial fast dense retrieval – for greater accuracy in ranking the top results.
-* Exploit metadata like document freshness, author credibility, keywords etc. to customize ranking based on query context.
+* Exploit metadata like document freshness, author credibility, keywords, etc. to customize ranking based on query context.
 * Use learned models like LambdaRank to optimize the ideal combination of ranking signals.
 * Specialize different ranker agents, respectively, on particular types of queries where they perform best, selected dynamically.
 * Implement ensemble ranking approaches to combine multiple underlying rankers/signals efficiently.